russellmorley/angular-treeviewer/README.md

 # angular-treeviewer

-> An expandable and searchable treeview directive for displaying, searching, and interacting with arbitrary heirarchical data
+An expandable and searchable treeview Angular JS directive for displaying, searching, and interacting with arbitrary heirarchical data.

 ## Usage
-+ angular-forte-handler

 ```html
 <div angular-tree-viewer